 - Cream: Adding 2 to 3 tablespoons of heavy cream will make the mushroom pasta more rich and creamy.

 - Veggies: You can skip adding bell pepper in the recipe.
 Steamed, sautéed or roasted veggies like cauliflower, carrots, zucchini, baby corn, green beans can be added to the sauce before you add the pasta.

 - Mushrooms: In place of button mushrooms you can add cremini mushrooms or fresh shiitake mushrooms.

-This mushroom pasta recipe post from the archives (December 13, 2013) has been republished and updated on 18 December 2020.
+This Mushroom Pasta recipe post from the archives first published in December 2013 has been republished and updated on 18 December 2020.